aquamila/Analyzing_AB_Test_Results/README.md

-# UDACITY | Data Analyst Nanodegree Program
+# Analyzing A/B testing results
-# Analyze A/B Test Results
+# Is new advertising page better than old one?

 ## Overview